RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 Union concatenates the root lists of two Fibonacci Heaps and sets the minimum node to which ever tree's minimum node is smaller.

 {% include svg-with-script.html class="center-aligned" alt="Union" src="/images/2014/06/15/union.anim.svg" width="480px" %}

+### Decrease key

+Decrease key lowers the key of a node.
+The node is then cut from the tree, joining the root list as its own tree.
+The parent of the node is then cut if it is marked, this continues for each anscestor until a node that is not marked is encountered, which is then marked.

+{% include svg-with-script.html class="center-aligned" alt="Decrease key" src="/images/2014/06/15/decrease-key.anim.svg" width="390px" %}

+### Extract minimum

+Extract minimum is by far the most complex operation of a Fibonacci Heap as it's where the actions that were deferred by other operations are performed.
+It starts by removing the minimum node from the root list and adding its children to the root list.

+{% include svg-with-script.html class="center-aligned" alt="Extract minimum" src="/images/2014/06/15/extract-min1.anim.svg" width="390px" %}

+If the minimum was the only node in the root list, the new minimum node to the smallest node in the root list and the operation is completed.
+Otherwise, the 'consolidate' operation is called which merges all trees of the same degree together until there is no two trees with the same degree.
+The minimum is then set as the smallest node in the root list.

+{% include svg-with-script.html class="center-aligned" alt="Consolidate" src="/images/2014/06/15/extract-min2.anim.svg" width="390px" %}

+### Delete

+Delete is performed by calling decrease key to reducing the node to negative infinity which pulls the node to the top of the tree.
+Extract minimum is then called to remove the node from the heap.